wp-plugins/post-views-counter/readme.txt

 Initial release

 == Upgrade Notice ==

-= 1.0.2 =
+= 1.0.3 =
-* Fix: Pluggable functions initialized too lately
+* New: Russian translation, thanks to moonkir
+* Fix: Remove [post-views] shortcode from post excerpts if excerpt is empty